Harris Hill Ski Jump

-Harris Hill Ski Jump is a ski jump in Brattleboro VT.
-The event hosts annual ski jumping competitions.
+Harris Hill Ski Jump is a ski jumping hill in Brattleboro, Vermont which hosts annual ski jumping competitions.
 The original jump was built in 1922, and was closed for renovation in 2005.
-The jump was reopened in 2009 after a $600,000 renovation.
+The jump reopened in 2009 after a $600,000 renovation.

-The jump is designed around the international standards for ski jumps, reaching an Olympic-calibre 90 meter length.
+The jump is designed to international standards for ski jumps, reaching an Olympic-calibre Normal hill size.
+FIS certification was granted in 2011.
+In 2022 lights were installed for night events.
 The jump has hosted 9 national championships and the Olympic Qualifier events.